First-Year Applicant FAQ

 Yes, ACT/SAT scores are not required to apply to any major.

-If you report ACT/SAT scores and have not completed at least three full years of secondary education in an approved country where English is the official language,* you are strongly encouraged to submit TOEFL iBT, IELTS, or Duolingo English Test scores regardless of citizenship or residency.
+If you report ACT/SAT scores and have not completed years 10 through 12 in an approved country where English is the official language,* you are strongly encouraged to submit TOEFL iBT, IELTS, or Duolingo English Test scores regardless of citizenship or residency.

-If you do not report ACT/SAT scores and have not completed at least three full years of secondary education in an approved country where English is the official language,* you are required to submit TOEFL iBT, IELTS, or Duolingo English Test scores regardless of citizenship or residency.
+If you do not report ACT/SAT scores and have not completed years 10 through 12 in an approved country where English is the official language,* you are required to submit TOEFL iBT, IELTS, or Duolingo English Test scores regardless of citizenship or residency.

 Test scores that will be used to fulfill the English proficiency requirement must be taken within two years of the applicant's date of enrollment in the university.
 TOEFL iBT, IELTS Academic and the IELTS Indicator are accepted.
 The Duolingo English Test and the TOEFL iBT Special Home Edition will be accepted for fall 2024, but a decision has not been made for future terms.